welisalewis/DV-Final_Proj/README.md

 ![](/Figures/2.PNG)

 <b>Section 1</b><br>
 This visualization gives us the correlation between population and GDP.
-Here we can see that the population and GDP are not strongly correlated.
+Here we can see that the population and GDP are not strongly correlated. <br>
 We can zoom into the visualization to view a particular segment more clearly.<br>
 ![](/Figures/3.PNG)

 <b>Top 10 countries with highest GDP</b> (Primary Dataset) <br>